AVpres/homebrew-formulae/README.md

-# AVpres’ Homebrew/Linuxbrew Formulae
+# Homebrew/Linuxbrew Formulae for AV Preservation

 ## Table of Contents

-- openLTSF
+- **openLTO** – Bash scripts to manage LTO cartridges with LTFS
-- openLTO
+- **openLTFS** – An open and neutral LTFS, without the proprietary extensions from the different vendors

 ---